5 of the Worst Blizzards in U.S History

 March 12-14, 1888

 When it comes to the history of blizzards, few are as iconic as the Great Blizzard of 1888.
-This white wrath of mother nature descended its tentacles upon America’s east coast on March 12 1888 and by the time it was done dumping its load, some 20–60 inches of snow had fell in New Jersey, New York, Massachusetts, Rhode Island, and Connecticut.
+This white wrath of mother nature descended its tentacles upon America’s east coast on March 12 1888.
+By the time it was done dumping its load, some 20–60 inches of snow had fell in New Jersey, New York, Massachusetts, Rhode Island, and Connecticut.
 That’s 5 feet of snowing in 3 days!!.
-Such chaotic weather was bound to claim lives and The Great Blizzard of 88 consumed no less that 400 lives.
+Such chaotic weather was bound to claim lives.
+The Great Blizzard of 88 consequently consumed no less that 400 lives.
 Many out of that number were simply buried under a pile of relentless snowing.
 New York’s Central Park Observatory reported a minimum temperature of 6 °F (−14 °C) during the blizzard, the lowest ever for the month of March.

 Great Appalachian Storm